yangli-io/resume/README.md

 ## Background
 Hi!
 I am a full stack web developer, mainly focused on Javascript.
 I love everything Javascript, ReactJS, NodeJS, NPM and anything else that's Javascript.
 Please do not contact me for anything less than Javascript!

-I specialise in helping companies undergo digital transformation to better share and manage their code.
+I have helped many companies undergo digital transformation to better share and manage their code.
 I have achieved this through:
 * Making code modular and into libraries through NPM
 * Microservices Architecture
 * Team attitudes towards sharing and communications.